exacity/simplified-deeplearning/README.md

 <img src="/GAN/figures/gaussian.png?raw=true" width="45%">
 <img src="/GAN/figures/training.gif?raw=true" width="45%">
 </p>
 According to the [paper](https://arxiv.org/abs/1406.2661), we also use GAN to generate Gaussian distribution which shown in the left figure.
 Then we try to generate digits based on MNIST dataset, however, we encouter "the Helvetica scenario" in which G collapses too many values of z to the same value of x.
-Nevertheless, it is a simple demonstration.
+Nevertheless, it is a simple demonstration, please see the [details](https://github.com/SwordYork/simplified-deeplearning/tree/master/GAN).